Tottel's Miscellany: Contributors

-(This poem refers to Elizabeth I's mother, Anne Boleyn.
+(This poem, They Flee from Me, refers to Elizabeth I's mother, Anne Boleyn.
 Wyatt wisely withdrew from the chase in favor of a more heavyweight suitor.
-Both had the problem of being already married, but the other suitor, Henry VIII, eventually solved that one).
+Each had the problem of being already married, but the other suitor, Henry VIII, eventually solved that one).

 The first edition of Tottel's Miscellany (1557) featured forty poems by Surrey, ninety-six poems by Wyatt, forty poems by Grimald, and ninety-five poems written by unknown authors.
 Tottel made note that of those anonymous poems, the authors were sure to include Thomas Churchyard, Thomas Vaux, Edward Somerset, John Heywood and Sir Francis Bryan.
 It has been decided definitely that of those ninety-five poems, two were written by Vaux, one by John Heywood, and one by Somerset.
 The only first edition left is in the Bodleian Library in England.
 A reprint, which was limited to sixty copies, was edited by John Payne Collier in 1867.

 The second edition was also published in 1557; thirty of Grimald's poems were removed but thirty-nine additional ones were added to the "uncertain authors" category with a final tally of 281 poems.
 There are only two copies of this work in existence left, one in the Grenville Collection at the British Museum, the other at Trinity College, Cambridge.

 The next seven editions were all printed between 1558 and 1586, with the final ninth edition being published in 1587.